The sun cross

 Pictured above is the geometrical design the Giza Necropolis is based on.
 We can even reproduce it from memory because it looks like a sun cross.
 This is the stereographic projection of the rhombicuboctahedron:

 Informing the figure above is the “broken sun cross” or swastika below.
 This chiral shape is a symbol of the vernal sun.
 The swastika comes from the Sanskrit meaning “conducive to well being” or “auspicious”.
-As an asymmetrical indicator of life, it has a vivifying role in the reformation of the universe—it represents the creative principle of the cosmos implied by a mandala:
+As an asymmetrical indicator of life, it has a vivifying role in the reformation of the universe—it represents the feminine creative principle of the cosmos implied by a counter-clockwise mandala:

 Above: the precessional north celestial pole